 The microbiome plays many important roles, such as aiding digestion and preventing infection, but for autoimmune conditions, its role in immune homeostasis may be key.

 Another speaker, rheumatologist Renuka Nayak, MD, PhD, explained, “Our immune system relies on the microbiome for its own education on [self] tolerance, and for the development of a lot of immune cell populations.”
-Dr. Nayak is an assistant professor of medicine at the University of California, San Francisco.
+Dr. Nayak is an associate professor of medicine at the University of California, San Francisco.

 “The gut microbiome is in constant conversation with the immune system,” agreed Dr. Rooney.
 “The breakdown of that dialogue can lead to the breakdown of immunological tolerance.”